 allie, emdr therapist, is wearing a yellow tank top, a flower pin, and a pink shawl over jean shorts with hair in buns, leaned back looking energized and content

-Therapy for Anxious Moms
+EMDR Therapy for Anxious Moms

 hand painted flowers made by Allie Kidd using watercolors.
 Green stems and leaves, both flowers with pink petals.
 One flower is tall and open, next to another flower that is shorter and droopy